 And don’t stop there!
 There are so many ways to incorporate these leaf trees into your fall table decor.

-Add a bowl of my Thanksgiving snack mix and frame the free blessings printable to sit near this festive tree.
+Add a bowl of this Thanksgiving snack mix and frame the free blessings printable that comes with the recipe, to sit near this festive tree.

 For this fall vignette, I added another candle, some pine cones, a galvanized water jug with Japanese silver grass plumes from my yard and a basket of mini pumpkins and gourds.